Hood Comedy Movies

 3. Next Friday

-An introduction to Mike Epps and the sequel to the classic Friday as Craig continues to find himself in trouble.
+An introduction to Mike Epps and the sequel to the classic film Friday, Craig continues to find himself in trouble.
 Spending the weekend with his so-called rich uncle in Rancho Cucamonga, Craig and his cousin Day Day deal with crazy baby mamas, gangster neighbors, and the resurgence of Deebo.

 4. House Party

-Another classic film under the production of Ice Cube, Barbershop is based around a struggling barbershop owner on the South Side of Chicago that has to make a tough decision with the future of his shop.
-Starring Ice Cube, Cedric the Entertainer, Anthony Anderson, Eve, Michael Ely, and other well-known actors.
+Another classic film under the production of Ice Cube, Barbershop is based around a struggling barbershop owner on the South Side of Chicago.
+The shop’s owner, Calvin, comes to terms with having to make a tough decision on the future of his shop.
+Barbershop starred Ice Cube, Cedric the Entertainer, Anthony Anderson, Eve, Michael Ely, and other well-known actors.
+Following its release, Barbershop reached well beyond the niche genre of hood comedy films, being more aligned with a classic comedy that was based in an urban setting.

-A satire on West Coast gangster rap, primarily NWA, as MC Gusto and CB4 are coming ‘Straight Outta Locash’.
-A film starring Chris Rock and Charlie Murphy as a group of three aspiring rap artists that choose to change their style of hip hop and transform more towards the gangster rap genre by imitating a local gangster by the name of Gusto, played by Charlie Murphy.
-When living a lie begins to catch up with them, as the real Gusto seeks revenge, the three member group of CB4 begin to regret their choices of being something that they are not.
+A film starring Chris Rock and Charlie Murphy, CB4 was a satire on West Coast gangster rap, primarily NWA, as MC Gusto and the group CB4 were coming ‘Straight Outta Locash.’
+A group of three aspiring rap artists chose to change their style of hip hop and transform more towards the gangster rap genre by imitating a local gangster by the name of Gusto, played by Charlie Murphy.
+When living a lie begins to catch up with them, as the real Gusto seeks revenge, the three member group of CB4 begin to regret their choices.

 7. Friday after Next

-Another film in the Friday series featuring Ice Cube and Mike Epps, along with having one of the first national appearances from Katt Williams and Terry Crews.
+Another film in the Friday series, Friday After Next once again featured Ice Cube and Mike Epps, along with having one of the first national appearances from Katt Williams and Terry Crews.
 Craig and Day Day begin their Christmas working a dead-end job as security guards at a local strip mall deep in the heart South Central L.A.
 After their home was burglarized and they are being threaten with eviction, for rent money they end up throwing the Christmas party of a lifetime.

 8. Paper Soldiers

-Kevin Hart’s first movie role was produced by Dame Dash and Roc-A-Fella Records co-starring Stacey Dash, Beanie Siegel, and Noriega and appearances by Memphis Bleek and Jay-Z. A hood classic about amateurs breaking into houses as their hustle.
+Kevin Hart’s first movie role, which was produced by Dame Dash and Roc-A-Fella Records, while also co-starring Stacey Dash, Beanie Siegel, Noriega, and appearances by Memphis Bleek and Jay-Z. The film Paper Soldiers was a hood classic, based around the lives of amateurs house burglars.

 9. Booty Call

-More so of a late-night comedy as Jamie Foxx and Tommy Davidson are trying their to best to get lucky with Vivica A. Fox and Tamala Jones, but unfortunately the two of them run into nothing but bad luck on a venturous night as desperation leads them to embarrassment and near-death experiences.
+More so of a late-night comedy, Jamie Foxx and Tommy Davidson are trying their to best to get lucky with their two dates, played by Vivica A. Fox and Tamala Jones.
+Unfortunately, the two of them run into nothing but bad luck on a venturous night as desperation leads them to embarrassment and near-death experiences.

 10. How To Be A Player